Bankrate Inc. Fair Fund

 FTC v.
 Educare Centre Services

-The FTC reached a settlement with Educare Centre Services.
+The Federal Trade Commission (FTC) reached a settlement with Educare Centre Services.
 According to the FTC’s complaint, Educare falsely promised to lower credit card interest rates and illegally charged upfront fees for debt relief services.
 Refund checks totaling nearly $2.3 million were mailed to people who lost money to this credit card debt relief scheme.
+Because there was still money in the fund, the FTC sent a second round of payments totaling more than $486,000 to 4,729 people who accepted their first payment.
+All checks have been distributed and are now void.

 ECS